sanbuddhacharyas/sanbuddhacharyas.github.io/_projects/8_project.md

 ---
 layout: page
-title: Agro-Doctor
+title: Braille-Dristi
-description: a project with a background image
+description: a project with no image
 img:
-importance: 3
+importance: 4
 category: Competition
 ---